AdaGold/swap-meet/README.md

   - Its stringify method returns `"A gadget full of buttons and secrets."`

 - All three classes and the Item class have an attribute called `condition`, which can be optionally provided in the initializer.
 The default value should be `0`.

+- All three classes and the Item class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
+These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
+The one requirement is that the `condition_description` for all three classes above have the same behavior.

 #### Using Inheritance

 Now, we may notice that these four classes hold the same types of state and have the same behavior.
 That makes this is a great opportunity to use inheritance!
-If you haven't already, go back and implement the Clothing, Decor, and Electronics classes so that they inherit from the Item class.
+If you haven't already, go back and implement the `Clothing`, `Decor`, and `Electronics` classes so that they inherit from the `Item` class.
 This should eliminate repetition in your code and greatly reduce the total number of lines code in your program!

 #### Hint: Importing Item